CHEAT SHEET for PlanSocial Community Managers

 Selling Tickets for PTA Events

 You can sell tickets easily with PlanSocial so that members can pay with their Debit/Credit cards and pay your PTA directly.
 Just go to the Manage page, set up a Stripe Payment account there and you're ready to accept payments!
+With an upgraded Community Hub, you benefit from cheaper platform transaction fees than on the free Payment Hub.
+Check the pricing page for details.

 On your event page, click the Edit button and scroll down to set the Registration Type to "Tickets" and save.
 Now you'll be able to set up different ticket prices and limit the numbers.
 Parents will be able to buy the tickets and you'll automatically see who is attending on the Attendee List (you can also print this easily).
 Coolio!